invoiceninja/invoiceninja.github.io/source/en/templates.md

 {% endif %}
 ```

-Accessing data is done using dot notation, for example retrieving a the client name of a tasks project would be as follows:
+Accessing data is done using dot notation, for example retrieving the client name of a tasks project would be as follows:

 ```twig
 {{ task.project.client.name }}